viet34tqc/notebook/interview.md

 ## Why React (over vanilla JS)

 - Like other JS frameworks, you can break your app into components that can be reuseable
-- It's declarative, all the UI interaction is done by using state.
+- It's declarative, we can describe how UI should look like by JS state.
 In vanilla JS, you need to handle both the state logic and UI interaction
 - It's faster by using Virtual DOM.
 Virtual DOM is just objects, React update the real DOM via virtual DOM.

 ## Why use virtual DOM in React